rhake14/MSA/README.md

   “<http://testing.musikpsychologie.de/dots_home/>”. **The test
   therefore requires internet connectivity**.
-- An offline alternative would be to download the entire repository and stimuli set to your local computer (<https://drive.google.com/drive/folders/1arLGKe-tqeHLBFoj0LNc8UMmSppBP2pP?usp=sharing>
+- An offline alternative would be to download the entire repository and stimuli set (folder: MSA - all in one) to your local computer (<https://drive.google.com/drive/folders/1arLGKe-tqeHLBFoj0LNc8UMmSppBP2pP?usp=sharing>
   and manually change the directory for the items in the package (using “location_stim” within the function “MSA_standalone()” / “MSA()”; see